 2. Don’t listen to naysayers – Honestly, I set my personal and business goals, and keep them to myself so that there aren’t any naysayers.
 I learned to do this a long time ago.
 Others may want to post goals on a vision board for the world to see.
 For me, it’s just easier to keep my goals private.

 3. Get rid of negativity – I constantly have to work on this one.
-My negativity generally has to do with when I see parents sending the wrong message to their children.
 I ask for help constantly on this one.
 Looking back, I noticed in my dad’s art calendars that he also struggled with trying to get rid of negativity.

 4. BE KIND to everyone – Remember, all of this is not about you.
 It’s really about others.
 According to Wayne Dyer, any person who receives an act of kindness has their serotonin levels increase, which creates a sense of happiness and strengthens immune systems.
 And the good news is that the “giver” of the act of kindness receives the same benefits.
 Dyer says, “You want to strengthen your immune system, be kind.”